Each Time You Break My Heart: Background and recording

 Nick Kamen attained popularity in 1985 when his modelling career gave him the chance to star in Levi's television commercial.
 It showed him coming into a launderette to wash his 501 jeans, wearing only white boxer shorts.
 As he strips down he is watched by a group of women in the launderette.
-The advertisement had immediate impact, with Levi's sales increasing by 800% and making it the number one jeans manufacturer.
+The advertisement had an immediate impact, with Levi's sales increasing by 800% and making it the number one jeans manufacturer.
 It also made Kamen a household name and a sex symbol.
 Singer Marvin Gaye's "I Heard It Through the Grapevine" was featured in the commercial and its sales were also boosted, resulting in the song reaching number eight on the UK Singles Chart.

 Kamen later decided to delve into music, and released his eponymous debut album in 1987.
 Written and produced by Madonna and Stephen Bray, "Each Time You Break My Heart" was selected as the lead single from the album.
 Madonna had previously expressed interest in producing Kamen's record when the latter was signed with Sire Records.
-However, since she was busy shooting for her film, Who's That Girl (then titled Slammer), she chose to write and compose one song.
-Madonna had originally written and recorded the song for her third studio album, True Blue (1986), but it did not make the final track list.
+However, since she was busy shooting for her film that year, Who's That Girl (then titled Slammer), she chose to write and compose one song.
+Madonna had originally written and recorded the song for her third studio album, True Blue (1986), but it did not make the final tracklist.
 "Each Time You Break My Heart" also contains background vocals by the singer.
 The Latin Rascals handled the editing of the track, which was engineered by Steve Peck.
 Recording and mixing of "Each Time You Break My Heart" was performed by Michael Hutchinson at New York's Sigma Sound Studios, while Ted Jensen did the precision lacquer mastering of the song at Sterling Sound Studios in New York.
 An extended dance/club remix was composed by Shep Pettibone, which reached number five on the Dance Club Songs chart in the United States.